Vardot/vardot_support/README.md

 This offers a few features:

+- Sets `DRUSH_OPTIONS_URI` so all drush calls have the right URL set.
 - No need to add LANDO environment detection and settings to a project's `settings.php`.
 - Automatically configures `$databases` from `LANDO_INFO`.
 - Sets `$settings['hash_salt']`.